 C.J.
 Pascoe PhD

 I am a sociologist who studies young people, inequality and education.
 My new book, Nice is Not Enough: Inequality and the Limits of Kindness at American High is currently available for preorder.
 Nice is Not Enough tells the story of American High School, a school characterized by acceptance, connection, and kindness—a school where, a prominent sign states, “there is no room for hate.”
 This book describes how American High, like many high schools, uses a “regime of kindness” to address persistent inequalities.
-By examining how this regime of kindness works at American High Nice is Not Enough shows the limits of this approach and suggests ways we might begin to dismantle systemic inequalities in high school and beyond.
+By examining how this regime of kindness makes systemic inequalities look like individual ones Nice is Not Enough shows the limits of this approach and suggests ways we might begin to dismantle persistent inequalities in high school and beyond.

 Read an interview with me about cultures of kindness in high school here!